SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         <#declarations#>
     }

-The body of an extension declaration may contain zero or more *declarations*.
+The body of an extension declaration contains zero or more *declarations*.
-These *declarations* may include computed properties, computed static and class properties, instance methods, static and class methods, initializers, subscript declarations, and even class, structure, and enumeration declarations.
+These *declarations* can include computed properties, computed static and class properties, instance methods, static and class methods, initializers, subscript declarations, and even class, structure, and enumeration declarations.
-Extension declarations may not contain destructor or protocol declarations, store properties, stored property observers, or other extension declarations.
+Extension declarations can't contain destructor or protocol declarations, store properties, stored property observers, or other extension declarations.
 For a discussion and several examples of extensions that include these kind of declarations, see :doc:`../LanguageGuide/Extensions`.

-Extension declarations may add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.
+Extension declarations can add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.
-Extension declarations may not add class inheritance to an existing class, and therefore the **type-inheritance-clause** may contain only a list of protocols.
+Extension declarations can't add class inheritance to an existing class, and therefore the **type-inheritance-clause** in an extension declaration contains only a list of protocols.

-Properties, methods, and initializers of an existing type may not be overridden in an extension of that type.
+Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.

-Extension declarations may contain initializer declarations.
+Extension declarations can contain initializer declarations.
 That said, if the type you're extending is defined in another module, an initializer declaration must delegate to an initializer already defined in that module to ensure members of that type are properly initialized.